kmalta/profiling-web-app/README.md

-# Epoch Profiling Web Application for Logistic Regression in Spark
+# Epoch Profiling Web App for Logistic Regression in Spark
 ## Master's Project for UCSB's RACELab

     The repository contains a project whose description will change soon.